KevinBarrutia/KevinBarrutia/README.md

 # Hi there 👋 I'm Kevin Barrutia, a passionate Backend development and tech-lover.
 -----------------

-🚀 Técnico egresado de la carrera de Desarrollo de Sistemas de Información en el Instituto de Educación Superior Tecnológico IDAT.

-🛠️ Durante mi formación, adquirí un profundo conocimiento en programación y desarrollo de aplicaciones web, con un enfoque en tecnologías backend como Java, Spring, y bases de datos relacionales (MySQL).

-🧠 Mi experiencia académica me permitió dominar la implementación de sistemas escalables, el uso de metodologías ágiles (Scrum) para la gestión de proyectos, y el manejo de herramientas modernas de desarrollo como Maven y Swagger para la documentación de APIs.

-* 🌍  I'm based in Lima - Perú
+* 🌍  I'm based in Spain - Cantabria
 * ✉️  You can contact me at [kevinbarrutia@outlook.com](mailto:kevinbarrutia@outlook.com)
-* 🧠  I'm learning Backend Development | IT Support | Cybersecurity
+* 🧠  I'm learning Full Stack Development
-* 🤝  I'm open to collaborating on Backend web development

 ### Skills